devership16/CSCI599-DeepLearning/README.md

 13. M. Schlichtkrull, et al. Modeling relational data with graph convolutional networks. arXiv: 1703.06103, 2017.
 14. M. Nickel, et al. A three-way model for collective learning on multi-relational data.
 In Proceedings of the International Conference on Machine Learning (ICML), vol. 11, pp. 809–816, 2011.
 15. T. Trouillon, et al. Complex embeddings for simple link prediction.
 In Proceedings of the International Conference on Machine Learning (ICML), vol. 33, pp. 2071–2080, 2016.
+16. T. Mikolov, et al. Distributed representations of words and phrases and their compositionality.
+In NIPS, pp. 3111–3119, 2013.
-16. X. Glorot, and Y. Bengio.
+17. X. Glorot, and Y. Bengio.
 Understanding the difficulty of training deep feedforward neural networks.
-In AISTATS, vol. 13. pp. 249–256, 2010.
+In AISTATS, vol. 13, pp. 249–256, 2010.